-There is a project information form for roadway projects that is used to understand requests for funding and to evaluate projects for possible programming.
+This appendix provides an explanation of the project information form for roadway projects that is used to understand requests for funding and to evaluate projects for possible programming.
 MPO staff and project proponents update these project information forms when new information becomes available.
 The forms are used to evaluate projects using criteria that reflect MPO policies.
-Some information is provided specifically by the project proponent and other information is provided by MPO staff or by various state-provided data.
+Some information is provided specifically by the project proponent and other information is provided by MPO staff or by various state agencies.

-Project information forms exist on the MPO website, www.bostonmpo.org/tip.
+Project information forms are available on the MPO website, www.bostonmpo.org/tip.
 Proponents enter the project information on-line.
-Other information is input by staff or automatically updated through links to other databases.
+Other information is input by MPO staff or automatically updated through links to other databases.